-The Center for the 4th and 5th Rs (Respect and Responsibility), located in SUNY Cortland's School of Education, was founded in 1994 by education professor and psychologist Dr. Thomas Lickona.
-Its mission is to promote the development of performance character and moral character—excellence and ethics—in schools, families, and communities.
-Its staff includes Dr. Lickona, director; Marthe Seales, office manager; SUNY Cortland students; and community volunteers.
-It has trained more than 5,000 educators from 40 states and 22 countries.
+The Center for the 4th and 5th Rs (Respect and Responsibility), in SUNY Cortland's School of Education, was founded in 1994 by education professor and psychologist Dr. Thomas Lickona.
+Its mission is to promote character development in schools, families, and communities.The Center defines character as “consisting of strengths of mind (such as practical wisdom), heart (such as empathy and compassion), will (such as determination and courage), and skill (competence to translate mind, heart, and will into actions that benefit self and others)”.
+Its staff includes Dr. Lickona, director and Marthe Seales, office manager.

 The Center is grateful to the John Templeton Foundation for its past support, and to the Sanford N. McDonnell Foundation and Dr. Hal Urban for their ongoing support.

 | Smart & Good Schools

 |Helping schools, teachers,

 Tom Lickona's Raising Kind Kids parenting blog on Psychology Today.